 Long life, health, and wealth, unto brave Atcherley,

 And his Bonnie Canadian Bride.”

-“Mrs. Col. Atcherly” photographed in 1867.
+“Mrs. Col. Atcherly” photographed in 1867 by William Notman (another image from the McCord Museum’s collection, used under a Creative Commons licence).
 Although known as Emma Arabella Heward at the time of her marriage, the register of Christ Church, Montreal shows that she was baptised (on 3 May 1841) as Arabella Emma.
 Within four years of this picture being taken, Emma had died, aged just 29.
 Original image.

-Although this photo, also dating from 1867, is apparently of “Master H. Atcherly” the little boy shown must actually be Francis and Emma’s first child, Francis Robinson Hartland Atcherley.
+This final picture by William Notman (again from the McCord Museum’s collection and used under a Creative Commons licence) also dates from 1867.
+Although it is apparently of “Master H. Atcherly” the little boy shown must actually be Francis and Emma’s first child, Francis Robinson Hartland Atcherley.
 Born on 8 Jan 1865 in Toronto, Frank would have been 2 years old when this photograph was taken.
 Following the death of his mother in 1871, Frank and his three surviving siblings left Canada with their father and came to England, before moving to the coast of north Wales.
 Original image.